axodotdev/cargo-dist/book/src/reference/config.md

 > ssldotcom-windows-sign = "prod"
 > ```

-If you wish to sign your Windows artifacts (EXEs and [MSIs](../installers/msi.md)) such that Windows SmartScreen won't complain about them, this is the feature for you.
+If you wish to sign your Windows artifacts ([EXEs][binaries] and [MSIs](../installers/msi.md)) such that Windows SmartScreen won't complain about them, this is the feature for you.

 This setting takes one of two values: